nest/nest-simulator/doc/userdoc/guides/built-in_timers.rst

    connectivity changed in the meantime, and it may cause significant overhead by adding to ``time_simulate``.
-Therefore, the cumulative time NEST spent for building the pre-synaptic connection infrastructure is also tracked by a basic timer and available in the kernel dictionary as ``time_communicate_prepare``.
+Therefore, the cumulative time NEST spent for building the pre-synaptic connection infrastructure is also tracked by a basic timer and available as kernel attribute ``time_communicate_prepare``.

-In the context of NEST performance monitoring, other useful kernel-dictionary items are:
+In the context of NEST performance monitoring, other useful kernel attributes are:

 +-----------------------+----------------------------------+
 |Name                   |Explanation                       |